everypinio/hardpy/docs/documentation/pytest_hardpy.md

 #### set_user_name

 Writes a string with a **HardPy** operator panel user name.
-When called again, the exception `DuplicateFieldError` will be raised.
+When called again, the exception `DuplicateParameterError` will be raised.

 **Arguments:**